kvdomingo/primerdriver/README.md

-# PrimerX - Automated design of mutagenic primers for site-directed mutagenesis
+# PrimerDriver - Automated design of mutagenic primers for site-directed mutagenesis

 ## Requirements
 - Python 3.6

 ## Command line tool
-You can access and download the command line code [here](sdm/primerx.py).
+You can access and download the command line code [here](sdm/primerdriver.py).

 ## Web application
-The updated website can be accessed via https://primerx.herokuapp.com/.
+The updated website can be accessed via https://primerdriver.herokuapp.com/.